Progress report for GS22-267

 To inform farming practices, the research results must reach growers and make an impact on them.
 Sharing research outcomes at no cost and through diverse media broadens access to the research and increases its potential impact on grower practices.

-I will write and publish an extension article focused on fertilizer timing using results from this research.
-Current blueberry growers are the intended audience for this article.
-Dr. Nunez will co-author this article with me.
-We will also record and publish an instructional video detailing the results of this research intended for growers and industry professionals.
-Professional video recording and editing support will be contracted with UF IFAS Communications.
-Finally, we will record and publish a series of videos within our lab, focused on at home blueberry production and the basics of sustainable fertilization practices.
+Finally, we will record and publish a series of videos focused on backyard blueberry production and the basics of sustainable fertilization practices.
 The videos are intended for young adults not familiar with growing blueberries and home gardeners.
-Videos will be posted on social media platforms (Twitter, TikTok, and Instagram) to reach interested parties by targeting a different demographic than the extension article.
+Videos will be posted on social media platforms (Twitter, Facebook, and Instagram) to reach interested parties by targeting a different demographic than the extension article.

 We installed root observation boxes in a field were 'Sentinel' and 'Arcadia' southern highbush blueberry plants are grown with contrasting N rate applications.
 We have used RBG photography to monitor root growth and identify root flushes on a bimonthly basis.
 For the young plants in the experiment, we observed that root growth was continuous during the spring.
 Therefore, we could not collect the "off-flush" data during the spring of 2023.
 We plan to accomplish this during the spring of 2024.
 We are on track to meet the project objectives with summer 2023 and fall 2023 data collection.